 Have you ever walked into a mattress store and been overwhelmed by cutaways with multiple foam layers and different shapes?

 Created by two men who were previously Silicon Valley engineers, Tuft & Needle drives innovation while slicing through the mattress industry’s gimmicky sales techniques.
-They claim that most companies simply rearrange latex, memory foam, springs, and egg crate foam to feign innovation and upsell.
+They claim that most companies simply rearrange latex, memory foam, and springs to feign innovation and upsell.

-They have responded to the mattress industry issues by creating their own materials with an effective and minimal product design.
+They have responded to the mattress industry issues by creating their own materials with effective and minimal product design.
 The brand now offers its original T&N and MINT mattresses to answer industry needs, as well as a brand new hybrid.

 This in-depth review of Tuft & Needle is based on our scoring system that includes characteristics such as materials, support, quality, and comfort.